Phauthentic/file-storage/docs/Path-Builders.md

  * **{variant}**: The name of the variant
  * **{hashedVariant}**: A hashed and to six chars truncated version of the manipulation name.

+### Filename sanitization

+This path builder provides a `setFilenameSanitizer()` method that takes an object implementing `Phauthentic\Infrastructure\Storage\Utility\FilenameSanitizerInterface`.

+This is an alternative way to provide a sanitizer besides passing it through the configuration array.

 ## Conditional Path Builder

 Add callbacks and path builders to check on the file which of the builders should be used to build the path.